NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 | Finance | finance@nyashajiri.com | Figure 1 |
 | IT Support | support@nyashajiri.com | Figure 1 |

-The overview confirms Finance's mailbox identity and type.
-Finance delegation and end-user tests were not supplied, so no Finance delegates or test outcomes are inferred.

 ### Full Access versus Send As